SmartlyDressedGames/Unturned-Docs/assets/item-data.rst

 .. warning::

 	This documentation file has been deprecated, and is no longer receiving updates.
-It has been superceded in favor of the `item-asset directory <item-asset>`_, which contains individual documentation files for each item asset class.
+It has been superseded in favor of the `item-asset directory <item-asset>`_, which contains individual documentation files for each item asset class.

 	This deprecated documentation file will be progressively phased out as the new documentation sources are expanded.